epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

 ## 6. REEFSCAPE special command!
 <details>
-    <summary>Aligning a swerve robot to an AprilTag in front of it, and then firmly pushing against the tag</summary>
+    <summary>Aligning a swerve robot to an AprilTag in front of it, and then firmly pushing against the tag to score that coral onto reef</summary>

 ```python
         from commands.setcamerapipeline import SetCameraPipeline